Blumberg Traveling Fellowships

 Students must consult with their JYA program director as they design and propose their projects.

 Projects involving human subjects (such as interviews) must receive IRB approval before they will be considered for funding.

 The following items should be pasted into a single word document, in the order listed, and sent by e-mail to the program coordinator in the Smith Office for International Study.

 - Budget worksheet (see Helpful Tips & Instructions)

-- Personal statement: describe your personal and academic preparation for the proposed project, including related activities and interests.
+- Personal statement: describe personal and academic preparation for the proposed project, including related activities and interests.
 500 words maximum.